View down to the winding Hawkesbury River from Marramarra National Park

 Advertising

 If there’s one thing Australia does well, it’s national parks.
 And in Sydney, we’re spoilt for choice when it comes to pristine stretches of protected wilderness that are just a stone’s throw from the heart of the city.
-Whether you like hitting up leafy bushland, finding hidden beaches or climbing mountains, Sydney has an abundance of incredible national parks bursting with of all your nature-loving needs.
+Whether you like chasing waterfalls, discovering stunning unspoilled beaches or climbing mountains, NSW is home to an abundance of incredible national parks ready to meet your nature-loving needs.
+Looking for the best national parks to explore close to Sydney?
+We’ve rounded up our eight favourite ones that are within 100 kilometres of the CBD.

 Want more?
-Here are the easiest and prettiest day hikes in town and here are the 10 best camping spots close to Sydney
+Here are the easiest and prettiest day hikes in town and here are the 10 best camping spots close to Sydney.

 The best National Parks near Sydney